 Overview

-This three year, part-time programme is for dental practitioners who want to improve their skills within the discipline of implant dentistry.
-This course provides exemplary one-to-one supervision within a private clinical practice setting alongside theoretical teaching to support you on your journey to become a confident implantologist.
+This three-year, part-time programme is for dental practitioners who want to improve their skills within the discipline of implant dentistry.
+This course provides exemplary one to one supervision alongside theoretical teaching to support you on your journey to become confident planning, placing and restoring dental implants.

-We aim to produce caring, knowledgeable and skilful practitioners who are competent in the provision of the planning, surgical, restorative and maintenance aspects of dental implant treatment, within the limits of the individual clinician.
+We aim to produce caring, knowledgeable and skillful practitioners who are competent in the provision of the planning, surgical, restorative and maintenance aspects of dental implant treatment, within the limits of the individual clinician.
+Access outstanding resources through the Clinical Skills Suite at our School and the Vesalius Clinical Training Unit.

-Bench fees are charged for this programme (detailed below).
-The bench fees are to cover clinical costs, such as sourcing a patient for students to work on, materials for practical sessions and the private clinic we operate from.
+Bench fees are charged for this programme (detailed below) and are to cover clinical costs, such as sourcing a patient for students to work on, materials for practical sessions and clinical supervised environment.

 Programme structure